Kenneth McDuff: Post-release crimes

 McDuff had moved to Kansas City, Missouri, where he was working at a refuse collection company and living under the assumed name of Richard Fowler.
 On May 1, 1992, a coworker of his named Gary Smithee watched the Fox television program America's Most Wanted.
-Smithee noticed how similar McDuff, who was featured on the program, was to his new co-worker.
-After discussing the matter with another co-worker, Smithee telephoned the Kansas City Police Department, which searched Fowler's name and found he had been arrested and fingerprinted for soliciting prostitutes.
+Smithee noticed how similar McDuff, featured on the program, was to his new coworker.
+After discussing the matter with another coworker, Smithee telephoned the Kansas City Police Department, which searched Fowler's name and found he had been arrested and fingerprinted for soliciting sex workers.
 A comparison of the fingerprints taken from Fowler to those of McDuff showed they were the same.
 On May 4, 1992, a surveillance team of six officers arrested McDuff as he drove to a landfill south of Kansas City.
-The arresting officers included Deputy U.S. Marshal Thomas Parnell McNamara, Jr., his brother, Deputy U.S. Marshal Mike McNamara, and Falls County Sheriff Larry Pamplin, whose fathers had arrested McDuff in 1966.
+The arresting officers included Deputy U.S. Marshal Thomas Parnell McNamara Jr., his brother, Deputy U.S. Marshal Mike McNamara, and Falls County Sheriff Larry Pamplin, whose fathers had arrested McDuff in 1966.

 Victims

 Trial and execution

 McDuff was indicted on one count of capital murder for Northrup's murder in McLennan County, Texas, on June 26, 1992.
 He was found guilty.
 In Texas, juries determine whether or not an individual convicted of capital murder receives life imprisonment or the death penalty.
 Journalist Gary Cartwright expressed the hope he would be executed, saying: "If there has ever been a good argument for the death penalty, it's Kenneth McDuff."

 On February 18, 1993, the jury, in a special punishment hearing, opted to sentence him to death.
-Following a number of delays while appeals were heard, the Western District Court denied habeas corpus relief and rescheduled the execution date for November 17, 1998.
+Following several delays while appeals were heard, the Western District Court denied habeas corpus relief and rescheduled the execution date for November 17, 1998.
 As he was denied authorization for another, he gave up Reed's burial location a few weeks before his execution.

 McDuff is buried in the Captain Joe Byrd Cemetery, also known as "Peckerwood Hill", in Huntsville, Texas.
-Prisoners buried there are those whose family chose not to claim their remains.
-His headstone contains only his date of execution (11-17-98), an "X" (meaning that he was executed by the State of Texas), and his death row number (999055).
-His last meal, according to death-row chef Brian Price, was a hamburger fashioned to resemble his request of a steak.
+Prisoners buried there are those whose families chose not to claim their remains.
+His headstone contains only his date of execution (11-17-98), an "X" (meaning that the State of Texas executed him), and his death row number (999055).